Airtel Launches Rs. 97 Combo Recharge Pack to Take on Jio

 Why Spider-Man PS4's Open World Is the Best We've Seen in Years

-Airtel has introduced a new plan worth Rs.
+Airtel has introduced a new recharge priced at Rs.
 97 in its lineup of combo recharge packs to take on Jio.
 The telco had launched three combo recharge packs, priced at Rs.
 35, Rs.
 65, and Rs.
 95 earlier this month.
-These plans offer data benefits, voice calls, and longer validity at the same time to match Jio's prices and bundled data.
+These Airtel recharges offer data benefits, voice calls, and longer validity at the same time to match Jio prices and bundled data.
 Notably, the new Airtel Rs.
 97 recharge plan is available across India.
 Interestingly, Airtel's Rs.
 97 will clash with its own prepaid plan worth Rs.
 99. Meanwhile, Jio's Rs.
-98 prepaid plan also offers similar benefits but with unlimited voice calls.
+98 recharge for smartphones offers similar benefits but with unlimited voice calls, while the Jio Phone recharge priced at Rs.
+99 gives much more data.

 Coming to the benefits of the Airtel Rs.
 97 prepaid combo recharge pack, this new plan offers 350 minutes of local, STD, and roaming voice calls.
 Besides the voice calling benefits, subscribers will also get 1.5GB of 3G/ 4G data and 200 local and STD SMS messages.
 Notably, the validity period of the plan is 28 days.
 Subscribers can avail the plan by visiting the official Airtel website or through the My Airtel app.
 When Airtel had released three combo recharge packs earlier this month, it rolled out to subscribers in Punjab, Tamil Nadu, and UP (West).
 The telco has said that the plans will be rolled out in other parts of India over the next few weeks, which is interesting because Airtel had launched a plan worth Rs.
 95 as well.